Isidore, Internet and Industriousness « Catholic Insight

 As Isidore puts it in his Book of Sentences, from Today’s Office:

-See also the recent review on Nicholas Carr’s book about the Internet dumbing us down.
+See also the reviews in these pages on Nicholas Carr’s book (here as well) about the Internet dumbing us down.
 Isidore would be mortified if his own works were to have done the same!

 I suppose the moral is to use what tools we may for the purpose for which they were created.
 Bishop Isidore of course meant for his readers to have read or read the works he summarized, if at all possible.
 And the internet which he now oversees from heaven should be used for the same purpose: To lead us to deeper knowledge, to appropriate what we read, and make it our own, and not take the too easy path too often taken.
 We must cultivate and develop through our own industry a magnanimous mind and soul, one that sees the broader and wider, even the eternal perspective, and not focus only on the hic et nunc, the here and now, or, what is worse, what is presented as the ‘consensus’, without doing the work to make up our own minds.